Is your website living up to your expectations?

 I suspect not, so let’s get down to the business of changing that.

 What is an SEO Audit?

 In simple terms and SEO audit’s first job is to uncover all the issues that prevent your site from:

 - Ranking higher in the search results

 - Converting your visitors into customers

-Once an audit has revealed your sites weaknesses, the real work begins.
+Once a review has revealed your sites weaknesses, the real work begins.